mjpitz/mjpitz/content/blog/2021-06-16-rpi-network-bridge.md

 Once restarted, dnsmasq should come up without an issue.
 We can check its status using `sudo service dnsmasq status` or by tailing logs with `sudo journalctl -u dnsmasq`.
-Before requests can successfully pass through the dnsmasq, we need to configure some lower level networking.
+Before requests can successfully pass through the Raspberry Pi, we need to configure some lower level networking.

-### (GNU/?)Linux networking
+### Linux networking

 The last part of this configuration requires modifying the (GNU/?)Linux networking components.
-I say (GNU/?)Linux because I'm not entirely sure where iptables falls in that delineation.
-Gut feeling is Linux, but I've never actually gone down that rabbit whole to verify.

 To do this, we'll first want to configure the kernel to do packet forwarding for IPv4.
 Open `/etc/sysctl.conf`, uncomment the line containing `net.ipv4.ip_forward=1`, and save.
 To reload the configuration without a full system reboot, run the following command.